 Jan had many passions but pickleball was her favorite.
 Since her retirement, she played almost every day, if not multiple times a day.
 She was a fierce competitor on the court and loved to win, but her demeanor was the same win or lose, always accepting either outcome with a huge smile on her face.
 More than anything, she enjoyed the friendships that formed from playing this sport.
 Jan was getting ready to compete in several events at the U.S. Open in Naples, Florida.
 She had received a gold medal when competing earlier in the year at nationals in Palm Springs, California.
 Jan loved spending time with family, and this usually involved many board games, cards or ping pong.
 For enjoyment, she was avid at working puzzles—the more complex, the better.

 Jan was preceded in death by her father, Marion E. Gentry, her mother, Patricia R. Gentry, father-in-law, Timothy Bertram and stepmother Mary Lou Gentry.
 She is survived by her wife, Tara Bertram; brothers Brad Gentry (Sue) and Todd Gentry (Roxanne); sister Dawn Gentry-Waltman (Doug); Mother-in-law, Carol Bertram; sister-in-law, Kim Lytle (Allen); nieces Kristen Franke (Erika), Jamie Gentry, Jaylynn Gentry (Ben), Erica Waltman-Lopez (Alex), Paige Waltman (John) and Maclayn Baumhover (Zach); nephews Steven Franke and Dalton Lytle; grandnephew Wesley; grandniece Wrenley; and long time best friend, Kelly Groddy.

-To send sympathy gifts to the family or plant a tree in memory of Jan Rachelle Gentry, please visit our tribute store.
+To plant a beautiful memorial tree in memory of Jan Rachelle Gentry, please visit our Tree Store.